 Welcome to my website the Golden Wheel, dedicated to one of my passions: traditional Finnish faith and mythology.

 For decades, I've noticed a problem: it is very difficult to get accurate information about Finnish mythology in English.
 All those websites like Godchecker, (at one point even Wikipedia) etc have plenty of misinformation.
 The Kalevala is not a good source either, as it is a 19th century work of literature inspired by folk poetry, but certainly not an accurate depiction of them.
-But since I am a practicioner, I will also be writing about my own interpretations on certain things like a good preacher.
+But since I am a practitioner, I will also be writing about my own interpretations on certain things like a good preacher.

 The Golden Wheel is the Sun.
 According to a description of Finnish cosmology from oral tradition, there is an island in the center of the world where nature goddesses live.
 There also stands the world pillar, or the world tree.
 There is an apple on every branch, a Golden Wheel on the apples, and a cuckoo on the Golden Wheel.
 Molten gold is dripping down from the cuckoo's beak.